ORTHOGON enabling ICAO Aviation System Block Upgrades for Runway Sequencing and Airport-CDM

 - Decision support for all stakeholders in a Total Airport Management environment (A-CDM Block 1).

 - Coupled AMAN/DMAN for maximized runway utilization (Runway Sequencing Block 2).

 - Integration of surface, arrival, and departure management as well as en-route aspects (Runway Sequencing Block 3).

 Accelerating ICAO ASBU implementation with operationally proven products

 The implementation of Pre-Departure Sequencing (European terminology) or Surface Metering (US terminology) solutions are key enablers for Airport-CDM.
-OSYRIS Pre-Departure Sequencer (PDS) and DMAN provide pre-departure sequencing and surface metering capabilities compliant to the ASBU A-CDM initial operating capabilities.
-Moreover, OSYRIS DMAN includes additional advanced functionalities to further support Air Traffic Control (ATC) operations.
-The OSYRIS Demand and Performance Prediction (DPP) functionality was integrated into the Total Airport Management Suite (TAMS) trials (2008-2012) and provides decision support for all stakeholders in a Total Airport Management environment in accordance with the A-CDM Block 1 requirements.
+ORTHOGON Pre-Departure Sequencer (PDS) and DMAN provide pre-departure sequencing and surface metering capabilities compliant to the ASBU A-CDM initial operating capabilities.
+Moreover, ORTHOGON DMAN includes additional advanced functionalities to further support Air Traffic Control (ATC) operations.
+The ORTHOGON Demand and Performance Prediction (DPP) functionality was integrated into the Total Airport Management Suite (TAMS) trials (2008-2012) and provides decision support for all stakeholders in a Total Airport Management environment in accordance with the A-CDM Block 1 requirements.

 - Time-based metering will optimize usage of terminal airspace and runway capacity.

 - Efficiency is positively impacted as reflected by increased runway throughput and arrival rates.

 - Reduction in fuel burn and environment impact (emission and noise).

 - Optimized utilization of terminal and runway resources.